Surface (band)

-Surface is an American music group from New Jersey, beginning in 1983.
+Surface was an American music group formed New Jersey, beginning in 1983.
 They are best known for their No. 1 pop and R&B hit "The First Time".
 During its heyday, the group consisted of singer/bassist Bernard Jackson (born July 11, 1959), David Townsend (May 17, 1955 – October 26, 2005), and David "Pic" Conley (born December 27, 1953).

 History

 Early years

 Surface was formed in New Jersey in 1983 with musicians David "Pic" Conley, David Townsend and Everett Collins at its nucleus, with Conley's girlfriend Karen Copeland on vocals.

 David Townsend was the son of late singer/songwriter Ed Townsend (who had a big hit in 1958 with "For Your Love" and co-wrote Marvin Gaye's "Let's Get It On") and was also a member of the band Port Authority in the 1970s along with David "Pic" Conley, who was the bassist of funk band Mandrill from 1978 to 1981.
 Townsend and Conley met when Townsend was in a 1970s band in Los Angeles.
 During the 1970s, Townsend was a friend and colleague of drummer/writer Everett Collins, who worked with The Isley Brothers and founder of the band Sunrize, produced by The Isley Brothers with David Townsend as guitarist.

 They then became resident songwriters for EMI and wrote New Edition's "Let's Be Friends" and Sister Sledge's "You're Fine".
 Encouraged by this success, the group dubbed themselves Surface and began recording their own material, releasing several post-disco/early-1980s-style tracks under the name.

 In 1983, Surface released their debut single "Falling in Love", which peaked at No. 84 on the US R&B Singles chart, staying there for four weeks.
 In the United Kingdom, the song peaked at No. 67 on the UK Singles Chart.
 A year later, they released their second single "When Your Ex Wants You Back", which peaked at No. 52 on the UK Singles chart.
 Karen Copeland and David Conley then broke up.
 Copeland left the group, with Conley and Townsend meeting Bernard Jackson in 1984.

 The three met when Jackson moved from Stamford to New York to pursue a music career.
 While Jackson was in New York, his godfather said that he should contact his nephew, David Townsend.
 They did, and Conley, Townsend and Jackson started writing music together.
 They wrote songs which would integrate the next female lead vocal.
 After auditioning several women, Surface, according to Conley, "never found another girl."

 After failing to find a female lead singer to replace Karen Copeland, Bernard Jackson himself became the lead singer.
 The group then worked on recording its first full album.
 After leaving Surface, Karen Copeland faded into obscurity, eventually becoming a schoolteacher working at Our Lady Help of Christians, a Catholic school in East Orange, New Jersey.
 According to Conley and others, she is now deceased.